 The Analytical Writing Section is scored on a scale of 0 to 6.

-Verbal Reasoning Section — This section measures your ability to analyze and draw conclusions from the discourse.
-It evaluates your ability to reason from incomplete data, understand multiple levels of meaning, such as literal and figurative.
+This section measures your ability to analyze and draw conclusions from the discourse.
+It evaluates your ability to reason from incomplete data, understands multiple levels of meaning, such as literal and figurative.
 It also measures your ability to appreciate the author’s intent.
-It also measures whether you are able to summarise text, distinguish between major and minor points, understand the meanings of words in context, sentences, and, at times, the entire text.
+It also measures whether you are able to summarise text, distinguish between major and minor points, and understand the meanings of words in context, sentences, and, at times, the entire text.
 It also measures your ability to understand relationships among words and among concepts.

-Quantitative Reasoning Section — This section measures your ability to understand, interpret, and analyze quantitative information — your ability to solve problems using mathematical models, and ability to apply the basic concepts of arithmetic, algebra, geometry and data analysis.
+This section measures your ability to understand, interpret, and analyze quantitative information — your ability to solve problems using mathematical models, and your ability to apply the basic concepts of arithmetic, algebra, geometry and data analysis.

 The Score Select facility on the GRE